Varying-Vagrant-Vagrants/VVV/docs/en-US/changing-php-version.md

 # Changing PHP Version

 You can set the PHP version in `vvv-custom.yml` when defining a site.
 To do this, use the `nginx_upstream` option to specify the PHP version.
-VVV also needs to be told to install that version of PHP using the `utilities:` section.
+VVV also needs to be told to install that version of PHP using the `utilities` section.

 Here’s an example that uses PHP v7.1: